j-a-sc/typing-of-the-cats/PLANNING/projectplan.md

-## ROBOTS ##
+## ROBOT ESACPE ##

 ### MVP ###

-- Robot that can navigate a maze by user programming -robot moves in animations, position stored in variables and disallowed positions stored in matrix and checked against whenever robot tries to move
+- Robot that can navigate a maze by user programming
+	- robot moves in animations, position stored in variables and disallowed positions stored in matrix and checked against whenever robot tries to move
-	-using eval() user text functions such as moveup(1), wait(1) are converted to js and used in the program to move the robot.
+	- using eval() user text functions such as moveup(1), wait(1) are converted to js and used in the program to move the robot.
 User has to construct a basic bit of code to move the robot around the maze using commands and if statements and get to the end

 ### Additional Features ###